github/GitHub-for-Startups-HQ/Program Guide.md

 ![Screenshot 2023-08-09 at 1 56 47 PM](https://github.com/GitHub-for-Startups/Global-Repo/assets/104146251/be5cf99c-f3ac-4956-9152-d1ad9358356f)

 This guide was put together in order to better serve you in navigating all you need to know as it pertains to the program and setting up your GitHub account.
-If you have any questions or suggestions for additional content, please feel free to reach out to us at startups@github.com
+If you have any questions or suggestions for additional content, please feel free to reach out to us using the expedited support link [HERE](https://support.github.com/contact?tags=hh-github-for-startups).

 **General Topics:**